zetazee/python/README.md

 # tools i use in this repository

-i use WSL as my operating system, and my IDE is VS Code.
+i use WSL as my operating system, and my code editor is VS Code.
 you can access wsl remotely inside vs code. this setup has worked perfectly for me, but you can use the tools you feel most comfortable with.